VladaAlek/pp-commerce-261124/README.md

 7

-The ids for individual categories are created [dynamicaly](docs/images/bugs/dynamic%20creation%20of%20categories_id.png), preventing this [error](docs/images/bugs/404%20page%20not%20found%20floods.png).
+- The IDs for individual categories are created [dynamicaly](docs/images/bugs/dynamic%20creation%20of%20categories_id.png), preventing this [error](docs/images/bugs/404%20page%20not%20found%20floods.png).

 8
 **registration of a new user** - please, consult *registration section* above